Nature: “The great outdoors” and addiction recovery

 Alcohol and substance use disorders destroy lives and break relationships.
 Addiction isolates sufferers and leaves them lonely and miserable.
 It can also have a hugely damaging effect on both physical and mental health.

-Stress, anxiety, poor sleep, boredom, are all big triggers for addicts, so improving these feelings and functions goes some way to avoiding a relapse.
-Improved immunity and physical fitness are great ways to start repairing some of the damage done by months or years of abuse.
+Stress, anxiety, poor sleep, boredom, are all big triggers for recovering addicts, so improving these feelings and functions goes some way to avoiding a relapse.
+Improved immunity and physical fitness are great ways to start repairing some of the damage done by months, or even years of abuse.

 Recovery is all about connection.
 Connecting with people; a higher power or purpose; nature and the world around us.
 Individual or group therapy, and fellowship meetings can help, talking with others, sharing experiences and feelings.